jofrony/SingleNeuronSim/README.md

 ## Steps!

-When you have downloaded the folder and installed NEURON and python modules, you have to start by running nrnivmodl in the folder.
+When you have downloaded the folder and installed NEURON and python modules, you have to start by running "nrnivmodl mechanisms/" in the folder.
 Then you can either run:
 ```python
 python ionChannelAnalysis.py